 Happy fall, y’all!
 It’s Brie the Plant Lady with a report card from my summer gardening experiments.
 It was a long, hot, sometimes dry season but my home foodscape thrived thanks to a few creative approaches to growing.

-My biggest success stories from this summer have one thing in common: Soil3 organic compost.
+My biggest success stories from this summer have one thing in common: Soil3 humus compost.
 From the living wall to containers and in-ground plantings, Soil3 fueled my plants.
 The beautiful, bountiful displays provide habitat for pollinators, especially butterflies, while keeping me entertained and fed!

 LiveScreen® – A Living Wall on Wheels

 I purchased a LiveScreen three years ago after visiting a great nursery in Western Michigan.
 The creative vertical displays were amazing and I quickly decided I couldn’t “live a happy life” without one to grow in myself.
 The screen was shipped to my home and arrived fully assembled, ready to be rolled into place — talk about instant gratification!